 | * 10% DISCOUNT when applying on-line www.landlordregistrationscotland.gov.uk||10% discount of all fees (excluding any additional fees) automatically calculated in the system|

-For further information in relation to letting property out including legal obligations please visit the Private Rented Sector information pages, www.betterrentingscotland.com or the Private Rented Housing Panel.
+For further information in relation to letting property out including legal obligations please visit the Private Rented Sector information pages, www.betterrentingscotland.com or the Housing and Property Chamber (formerly the Private Rented Housing Panel).

 Failure to register as a private landlord could result in a fine of up to £50,000 and/or the Local Authority may serve a Rent Penalty Notice which prevents you from collecting money, e.g. rent or benefits, for the property or properties you own.